Coping with adverse weather conditions : Cold

 I know my heart is in Cumbria and amongst the beautiful fells, but I thought I should probably spare a thought for the county I've called home on and off for pretty much half my life.

 Berkshire is a beautiful, gentle county with the Thames meandering right through the middle of it.
 Home to Windsor Castle, Eton, Ascot and Lambourn which is famous for its association with some of the best racehorses in the world.
-Ricky Gervais, Kate Winslet, the Duchess of Cambridge, Ranulph Fiennes, Chris Tarrant and Henry VI were all born here; George Orwell, Diana Dors and a lot of Britain's royalty are buried here including Henry VIII, Jane Seymour and Charles I at Windsor and Henry I at the now ruined Reading Abbey.
-George Clooney has a house on the Thames, Ghandi stopped for tea, cake and meditation in Reading; also where Jane Austen went to school, and the Dalai Lama has strong connections with the Tandoori Restaurant in Caversham which he has visited on occasion.
+Ricky Gervais, Kate Winslet, the Duchess of Cambridge, Ranulph Fiennes and Henry VI were all born here; George Orwell, Diana Dors and a lot of Britain's royalty are buried here including Henry VIII, Jane Seymour and Charles I at Windsor and Henry I at the now ruined Reading Abbey.
+George Clooney has a house on the Thames, Ghandi stopped for tea, cake and meditation in Reading; it is also where Jane Austen went to school, and the Dalai Lama has strong connections with the Tandoori Restaurant in Caversham which he has visited on occasion.

 golden fields